-(1) Lots not achieving 93.0% of target density may be addressed and accepted for compaction according to the requirements of this section.
+(1) Lots not achieving 93.0% of target density may be addressed and accepted for compaction in accordance with the requirements of this section.
 Unless otherwise stated, the actions taken to address an unacceptable lot must be applied to the entire lot.

-Passing CA test results according to section C.2.5.2, will reduce the limits of lot investigations and/or corrective actions.
+Passing CA test results in accordance with section C.2.5.2, will reduce the limits of lot investigations and/or corrective actions.